Sanskar989/terraform-aws-practice-sanskar/README.md

 ---

-# Assignment 1: Deploy a Static Website on AWS S3 with Terraform
+# Assignment 1: Deploy a Static Website on AWS S3 with Terraform (TAKE HOME ASSINGMENTS)

 ---